 Toronto’s First Floating Restaurant

 In 1969, John Letnik purchased the MS Normac and opened Captain John’s a year later.
 It was the City’s first floating restaurant.
 Before becoming a restaurant, the boat was a Great Lakes passenger ferry and a Detroit fire tugboat.
-The arrival of Captain John’s Harbour Boat Restaurant to the then-industrial area was what began the gentrification process of Toronto’s Harbourfront.
+The arrival of Captain John’s Harbour Boat Restaurant to the then-industrial area began the gentrification process of Toronto’s Harbourfront.